-710 Woolwich Street, Guelph, Ontario
+708 and 710 Woolwich Street, Guelph, Ontario

 On August 28, 2020, the Development Partnership entered into a co-ownership agreement (the "Co-Ownership Agreement") with RHH Rental Properties Ltd. ("RHH"), an arms length third party, setting out the terms and conditions of a joint venture (the "Joint Venture") between the Development Partnership and RHH in connection with the acquisition and development of a property located at 710 Woolwich Street, Guelph, Ontario (the "Woolwich Property").
-A retail building fully leased to a single tenant is located on the property.
-Pursuant to the terms of the Co-Ownership Agreement, the Development Partnership holds an 85% interest in the Joint Venture.
+A retail building fully leased to a single tenant was located on the property.
+Pursuant to the terms of the Co-Ownership Agreement, the Development Partnership acquired an 85% interest in the Joint Venture.

-The Development Partnership intends to build a new retail building and relocate the existing tenant as permitted under the lease, demolish the existing retail building and develop a residential condominium comprised of 96 residential townhomes on the Woolwich Property (the "Woolwich Project").
+The Development Partnership proposed the construction of a new retail building and relocation of the existing tenant as permitted under the lease, demolition of the existing retail building and development of a residential condominium comprised of 96 residential townhomes on the Woolwich Property (the "Woolwich Project").
 On September 25, 2020, the Joint Venture entered into a development agreement with RHH pursuant to which RHH was appointed Development Manager, responsible for managing the construction and development of the Woolwich Project.
 The Property Manager for the Woolwich Property is Equiton Partners.